 Sometimes when earwax sticks to the skin and you scratch it, it can hurt and even bleed.
 If this continues, wounds will develop and if you are not aware of their existence, the wounds could get infected.

 In the worst-case scenario, your eardrum may rupture and that will cause temporary or permanent hearing loss.
 That is why you must clean out your ears from time to time.
 If earwax accumulation is a persistent problem, then consult a doctor.

 Now that you know why you should clean your ears, it is equally important that you know how to do it.

 - Earwax can harden.
-If you try to tugging or scraping it, it may cause bleeding.
+If you try to tug or scrape it, it may cause bleeding.
 So, the best course of action would be to first soften it with lubricant.
 You can use baby oil or glycerine.
 The oil will make the earwax yield.

 - Use soft cotton swabs or buds for ear-cleaning.
 Gently swirl it inside your ears.
 It will collect the wax and scrub the skin clean.